phirebase/phirebase.github.io/all_collections/_posts/2025-01-26-using-wp-cli-in-site-shell-with-localwp.md

 ---
 layout: post
-title: Using WP-CLI in Site Shell with LocalWP
+title: Using WP-CLI in Site Shell with LocalWP on Fedora
 date: 2025-01-26
-categories: [WordPress, Development, Tools]
+categories: [fedora, development, wordpress, tools]
 ---

 WP-CLI is a powerful command-line tool for managing WordPress sites.
 If you're using LocalWP for your local WordPress development, you can leverage WP-CLI directly within the Site Shell.
 This guide will show you how to make the most of WP-CLI in LocalWP.